Hyde, Greater Manchester: Football

 Hyde United F.C. was formed in 1919 and changed its name to Hyde FC in 2010, as a result of a sponsorship deal with Manchester City, and back to Hyde United in 2015.
 The club plays its home games at Ewen Fields.
 The ground has been used by Manchester City and Manchester United for their reserve team fixtures; in 2010, Manchester City F.C.
 Reserves and Academy moved in.
 They used the facility as their permanent home until 2015, when a purpose-built academy stadium was opened on the campus at the Etihad Stadium.
 A notable appearance for Hyde United F.C. was in the FA Cup - in the 2017–18 season, they made a first round appearance in the FA Cup where they lost 4–0 to Milton Keynes Dons FC.

 Boxing

 World champion boxer Ricky Hatton was brought up on the Hattersley Estate and now lives in Gee Cross.
 He fought against Floyd Mayweather Jr. and Manny Pacquiao, but lost on both occasions.
 Overall his record is 45-3, and at one point was 43–0.
 His association with the town led to the creation of a boxing gym and health club by Hatton Promotions.

 Water polo

-The Hyde Seal Swimming & Water Polo Club dominated water polo and swimming in England in the early years of the 20th century.
+The Hyde Seal Swimming & Water Polo Club dominated water polo and swimming in England in the early years of the 20th century. and were three times world water Polo champions.